copoppo/anagram-hw/README.md

  4. Get rid of the first for loop in the Word class
  5. Check the parameter of the ReadDict method in anagram class so it's more readable
     - ReadDict( argv.length==3? argv[2] : "words.txt" );
+6. Check variable names and methods
+7. Decide if methods are too long and complicated